ditrit/OGrEE-Core/BFF/readme.md

 You also need a api.json file, that contains an array of `name` and `url` of all API you when to use.

-Notice that this minimal configuration you need is an API 'objects':
+Notice that this minimal configuration you need is an API name 'objects':

-Exemple of api.json:
+Exemple of api.json with an API for objects and another for server:

 ```json
 [